wesleygomersall/Deduper-wesleygomersall/notes.md

 ## 2024-11-05

+I think I am successfully deduplicating paired-end data at this point, keeping the first of each unique read pair.

 Make paired-end test files.
 Verify with `samtools markdup`?